013404 Inclusive Education

 This assessment task addresses numerous Professional Teaching Standards, including but not limited to:

-1.6 Demonstrate broad knowledge and understanding of legislative requirements and teaching strategies that support participation and learning of students with disabilities - Week 1 – (5%) online quiz - Disability Discrimination Act (1992) and Disability Standards for Education (2005) and person-first language.
+1.6 Demonstrate broad knowledge and understanding of legislative requirements and teaching strategies that support participation and learning of students with disabilities (5%)

-4.3 Demonstrate knowledge of practical approaches to manage challenging behaviour - Week 2 – (5%) online quiz on preventing challenging behaviour; managing challenging behaviour and crisis management
+4.3 Demonstrate knowledge of practical approaches to manage challenging behaviour (5%)

-1.5 Demonstrate knowledge and understanding or strategies for differentiating teaching to meet the specific learning needs of students across the full range of abilities - Week 3 – (5%) Critique and apply Universal Design for Learning to your teaching area to support students with additional needs
+1.5 Demonstrate knowledge and understanding or strategies for differentiating teaching to meet the specific learning needs of students across the full range of abilities – Universal Design for Learning and Reasonable Adjustments (5%)

-5.4 Demonstrate the capacity to interpret student assessment data to evaluate student learning and modify teaching practice - Week 4 – (5%) error analysis of student assessment work sample to identify strengths, challenges and starting point for instruction.
+5.4 Demonstrate the capacity to interpret student assessment data to evaluate student learning and modify teaching practice (5%)

 a, b, c, d, e, f and g